-Lynn Wheeler, pianist, has taught in Seventh-day Adventist schools for nearly fifty years.
-During that time he has taught at two academies and at Columbia Union College, now Washington Adventist University, and Pacific Union College.
-He is still teaching at PUC, where he has taught for a record 43 years.
-He also served as music chair for 24 years - the longest tenure in music chairmanship there since Noah Paulin retired in 1944 after thirty years as chair.
+Lynn Wheeler, pianist, has taught in Seventh-day Adventist schools for over fifty years, teaching at two academies and at Columbia Union College, now Washington Adventist University, and Pacific Union College.
+He taught at WAU for four years and at PUC for a record 45 years before retiring in 2017.
+He served as music chair at PUC for 24 years - the longest tenure in music chairmanship there since Noah Paulin, who retired in 1944 after thirty years as chair.

-Lynn was born in Lebanon, Oregon, and raised on a large farm near Brownsville, Oregon, the oldest of five children and the only son of Charles Bland and W. Roberta Eberman Wheeler.
-Although neither of his parents were musicians, his mother’s sister, Gustin, and her husband, Don McConnel, were musically active as members of the Sojourners, a singing group from the Portland, Oregon, area.
+Lynn was born on July 4, 1943, in Lebanon, Oregon, and raised on a large farm near Brownsville, Oregon, the oldest of five children and the only son of Charles Bland and W. Roberta Eberman Wheeler.
+Although his parents were not musicians, his mother’s sister, Gustin, and her husband, Don McConnel, were musically active as members of the Sojourners, a singing group from the Portland, Oregon, area.
 A cousin, Robert Roy, was an accomplished violinist.

 Lynn started piano lessons at eight and studied with a neighbor, Ruth Lafayette.
 He then continued at Columbia Academy, taking piano lessons from Frankie Booth Reis, Mordent Goodnough, and Lillian Pettibone.
-Although he initially had planned on going to Laurelwood Academy, which was closer to his home, he met CA’s band director, Archie Devitt, who visited with him at the farm and invited him to assist in the band program at CA:
+While he initially planned to attend Laurelwood Academy, which was closer to his home, a visit from Archie Devitt led him to go to Columbia Academy, where he assisted in the band program at that school: